Everything you need to know about hair removal at home—from cost to pain levels and effectiveness

 How it works: "Lasers use one single narrow wavelength of light to selectively damage the hair follicle without affecting the surrounding skin," says consultant dermatologist Dr. Jinah Yoo.
 "The melanin [natural pigment] in your skin then absorbs this light energy and converts it into heat, ultimately damaging the hair itself.
 The eventual outcome will be a reduction in the amount and thickness of the hair."

-How to do it at home: Laser hair removal is possible at home, but it is not advised.
+How to do it at home: Laser hair removal is possible at home, but not advised.
 The only FDA-cleared at-home laser hair removal option on the market is the Tria Hair Removal Laser 4X, which claims to reduce up to 70% of hair growth after two treatments.
-According to Dr Yoo, there’s a very simply reason that laser hair removal is best left to the professionals—safety.
+According to Dr Yoo, there’s a very simple reason the method is best left to the professionals—safety.
 "Lasers, if operated inappropriately, can cause considerable harm to your eyes and skin," she explains.
 "If you’re interested in laser hair removal, it’s important to do your research and choose a qualified medical practitioner."

 Hair removal cream